SominZex/truck_price_analysis/README.md

 Dataset Link : https://www.kaggle.com/datasets/ddosad/dummy-truck-sales-for-time-series

-N.B.: No virtual environment, No packages has been included in the repository.
-Only csv dataset and .ipynb file included because this is for demonstration purpose only.
+N.B.: No virtual environment, No packages were included in the repository.
+Only csv dataset and .ipynb file included because the operations are carried out to  demonstrate how time series forecasting.